Boldewyn/HTMHell/hell/adventcalendar/2025/2/index.md

 ---

+Poor man’s DOM sanitizing:

-Setting via `HTMLElement.innerHTML = test_string`, reading again via `.innerHTML` in Chrome and Firefox:
+For this test we set the test string via `HTMLElement.innerHTML = test_string` and read it again via `.innerHTML`.
+Chrome and Firefox show the same result.

 The result is the same as for the Sanitizer API.
 We’ll award it an “E” for effort.